Hōji Shimanaka: Shimanaka Incident

 The November 1960 issue of Chūō Kōron featured a satirical story by up-and-coming author Shichirō Fukazawa featuring a dream sequence in which the Emperor and Empress were beheaded with a guillotine.
 Japanese right-wing ultranationalist groups were outraged and mounted a long series of protests and attacks aimed at Chūō Kōron in an attempt to force an apology.
 An initial attempt at apology was deemed too perfunctory by the rightists, and on the evening of February 1, 1961, a 17-year-old rightist named Kazutaka Komori invaded Shimanaka's home in Shinjuku, Tokyo in an apparent assassination attempt.
 Shimanaka was away from home at the time, but his housekeeper was stabbed to death and his wife Masako was seriously injured, in a terroristic attack that became known as the "Shimanaka Incident."

 In response, Chūō Kōron's editorial board issued a defiant press release speaking of the magazine's duty to defend freedom of expression, but Shimanaka, deeply shaken by the attack on his household, issued a rebuttal called simply "Apology" (Owabi), in which he repudiated Fukazawa's story as “unsuitable for print," saying it was “published as a result of my own personal negligence.”
 He then offered his "deepest apologies" for “having disturbed society to the point of causing violent incidents."
 Thereafter, Shimanaka forced the magazine's editor-in-chief to resign, and negotiated a deal with right-wing groups to end the attacks on Chūō Kōron in exchange for a promise to adopt a more "neutral" (i.e. conservative) editorial policy.

 Later life and death

 In 1994, Shimanaka resigned as president of Chūō Kōron after 45 years, succeeded by his eldest son Yukio, and became chairman of the board of directors.
 However two years later, in 1996, he fired Yukio and for a time the company had no president.

 Shimanaka died of lung cancer on April 3, 1997, at the age of 74.
 After his death, it was discovered that he had mismanaged the company, leaving behind a massive debt of 15 billion yen.
 Shimanaka's wife Masako became chairman and president, but was not able to resolve the company's financial crisis.
-In 1998, Chūōkōron-sha and all of its assets were bought out by the Yomiuri Shinbun newspaper company.
+In 1998, Chūōkōron-sha and all of its assets were bought out by the Yomiuri Shimbun newspaper company.